scikit-tda/DREiMac/paper/paper.md

 # Summary

 DREiMac is a library for topological data coordinatization, visualization, and dimensionality reduction.
-Currently, DREiMac is able to find topology-preserving representations of point clouds taking values in the circle, in higher dimensional tori, in the real and complex projective space, and in lens spaces.
+Currently, DREiMac is able to find topology-preserving representations of point clouds taking values in the circle, in higher dimensional tori, in the real and complex projective spaces, and in lens spaces.

 In a few words, DREiMac takes as input a point cloud together with a topological feature of the point cloud (in the form of a persistent cohomology class), and returns a map from the point cloud to a well-understood topological space (a circle, a product of circles, a projective space, or a lens space), which preserves the given topological feature in a precise sense.